HungryHowies/Zitadel-with-Opensearch-SSO/README.md

 ![image](https://github.com/HungryHowies/Zitadel-with-Opensearch-SSO/assets/22652276/3ca2c47f-8f76-4861-b5e8-2f0c0035a4cb)

- Add the user from Zitadel to a default Role or custom Role.
+ Add the user from Zitadel to a default Role or custom Role in Opensearch.

  **Example:** I added some.user from Zitadel to **all_access**.